OkeyAmy/axioschat-gaia/README.md

 * **Fallback Mechanisms**: The UI gracefully degrades if optional dependencies (like animation libraries) fail to load, ensuring core functionality remains.
 * **Stable Component Architecture**: Refactored key components (`ChatMessages`, `SuggestedPromptsPanel`, `Chat` page) for maximum stability and resilience.

 ### 🧠 AI Strategy

-* **Multi-Model Approach**: Leverages OpenAI's powerful models for conversation and specialized Web3 models (like Flock) for precise function execution.
+* **Multi-Model Approach**: Utilizes OpenAI's SDK for conversational tasks alongside specialized Web3 models (like Flock) to execute on-chain functions with precision.
-* **Qwen Integration Powered by Gaia AI**: Now featuring Qwen LLM integration through the Gaia AI decentralized platform for enhanced performance and reduced latency.
+* **Qwen Integration via Gaia AI**: Integrates the Qwen LLM (`qwen72b`) through the Gaia AI decentralized platform, enhancing performance, scalability, and native interaction with Web3 protocols.
-* **Configurable AI Backend**: Flexible API integration system allows you to choose your preferred AI provider.
+* **Configurable AI Backend**: Offers a flexible API backend that allows switching between local AI nodes and public domain nodes depending on your infrastructure preference.
-* **Context-Aware Processing**: The system intelligently maintains conversation context to provide more relevant and accurate responses.
+* **Context-Aware Processing**: Maintains and leverages conversation history for more coherent, accurate, and contextually relevant responses.
-* **Optimized Prompting**: Carefully crafted system prompts ensure the AI provides accurate Web3 information and function calls.
+* **Optimized Prompting**: System prompts are fine-tuned to deliver reliable Web3 data and ensure precise execution of smart contract-related functions.

+---

+### 🛠️ Suggested Fix (Platform-Level)

+> **Increase the latency tolerance of the `qwen72b` model.**
+> The current configuration may be too strict or optimized for low-latency responses, which could result in truncated outputs or failed executions under load.
+Adjusting the system to accommodate slightly higher latency would allow the model to fully utilize its reasoning capabilities—especially for complex Web3 interactions.

 ## 🏆 Why AxiosChat Stands Out